wvangansbeke/Unsupervised-Classification/README.md

 We outperform state-of-the-art methods by large margins, in particular +26.6% on CIFAR10, +25.0% on CIFAR100-20 and +21.3% on STL10 in terms of classification accuracy.
 Our method is the first to perform well on ImageNet (1000 classes).
 __Check out the benchmarks on the [Papers-with-code](https://paperswithcode.com/paper/learning-to-classify-images-without-labels) website for [Image Clustering](https://paperswithcode.com/task/image-clustering) and [Unsupervised Image Classification](https://paperswithcode.com/task/unsupervised-image-classification).__

-## Problems with Prior Work
+## Prior Work
-- Train set includes test set:
+- Train set/test set:
 We would like to point out that most prior work in unsupervised classification use both the train and test set during training.
-We believe this is bad practice and therefore propose to only train on the training set.
+We believe this is bad practice and therefore propose to only train on the train set.
 The final numbers should be reported on the test set (see table 3 of our paper).
 This also allows us to directly compare with supervised and semi-supervised methods in the literature.
 We encourage future work to do the same.
-So our numbers are expected to be better when we also include the test set for training.
+We observe around 2% improvement over the reported numbers when including the test set.

 - Reproducibility:
 We noticed that prior work is very initialization sensitive.
 So, we don't think reporting a single number is therefore fair.
 We report our results as the mean and standard deviation over 10 runs.